jwulf/zeebe-rest-api/README.md

 {"number":0.7504228909151884}%
 ```

-This relies on a workers running on a single Node process for affinity.
+This relies on workers running in a single Node process for affinity.
 To extend this to a scalable pool of workers, you would need to use a distributed pub/sub broker like Redis or Hazelcast.

 ## 2. Callback Route